 hereafter, a Transmission Service with a Seasonal Rate Type with a duration of the remaining Service Period;

+For an Entry Service at an Domestic Point for Injection with a requested Service Period which is a multiple of 12 consecutive calendar months, the Yearly Rate Type is attributed for the confirmed Service;

+For an Entry Service at an Domestic Point for Injection with a requested Service Period which is between 1 and 12 calendar months, the Seasonal Rate Type is attributed for the confirmed Service Period;

-For an Entry Service at an End User Domestic Point, the Rate Type is always “Yearly”.
+For an Entry Service at an Domestic Point for Injection with a requested Service Period which is less than one calendar month, the Short Term Rate Type is attributed for the confirmed Service Period;

-For an Entry Service and associated Quality Conversion to H Service (that is implicitly allocated by TSO in accordance with section 3.7.3) at the Installation Point “H2-IN”, the Rate Type is always “Yearly”.
+For an Entry Service at an Domestic Point for Injection with a Service Period which is longer than a multiple of 12 consecutive calendar months, the Requested Transmission Service is split up by the Transmission System Operator into:

+first, a Transmission Service with a Yearly Rate Type with a duration of a multiple of 12 consecutive calendar months;

+hereafter, a Transmission Service with a Seasonal Rate Type with a duration of the remaining Service Period;

 For Services towards the Distribution Network that are allocated implicitly by the TSO in accordance with section 3.6.1, the Rate Type is always “Yearly”.

 For Entry and Exit services on Loenhout the Rate Type “Yearly” is always applicable.

-If the capacity subscription at the End User Domestic Point for Exitis less than 12 consecutive calendar months due to start-up or commissioning of the facilities connected the Transmission Grid (Start-Up and Commissioning), the Yearly Rate Type will apply for a maximum of 6 consecutive months and only when capacity requirements are not on regular basis.
+If the Service Period of an Exit Service at the End User Domestic Point or of an Entry Service at the Domestic Point for Injection is less than 12 consecutive calendar months due to start-up or commissioning of the facilities connected the Transmission Grid (Start-Up and Commissioning), the Yearly Rate Type will apply for a maximum of 6 consecutive months and only when capacity requirements are not on regular basis.